Best Of16 min read

 Pros:

-• Incredibly affordable — $3/mo for the Premium plan is a steal
+• Incredibly affordable — $3/mo for Premium is hard to beat

-• Built-in time tracking saves you from needing a separate tool
+• Built-in time tracking saves you from needing a separate subscription

-• Gantt charts available at a fraction of competitors' prices
+• Gantt charts at a fraction of what competitors charge

 Cons: